psycopg/psycopg2/doc/cursor.rst

     .. _fetch*:

-    The followig methods are used to read data from the database after an :meth:`execute()` call.
+    The following methods are used to read data from the database after an :meth:`execute()` call.

     .. note::

-        :class:`cursor` objects are iterable, so, instead of calling explicitely :meth:`fetchone()` in a loop, the object itself can be used::
+        :class:`cursor` objects are iterable, so, instead of calling explicitly :meth:`fetchone()` in a loop, the object itself can be used::

             >>> cur.execute("SELECT * FROM test;")